AnnaAmidani/github-search/README.md

 ng serve
 ```

-Alternatively, if you install it locally to the project you can use:
+Alternatively, you can use npm:
 ```
 cd github-search
-npm install @angular/cli
 npm run-script start
 ```